 - Girl Scout Shop purchases: Use them in person at the GSCO Shop, or submit your online receipt using the Cookie Credit Reimbursement form.

-- Camp, events and programs with a per girl cost including GSCO events, service unit- or troop-hosted programs, day camp, troop camp and Rendezvous, and programs provided by outside vendors.
+- Events and programs with a per girl cost including GSCO events, service unit- or troop-hosted programs, day camp, troop camp, and programs provided by outside vendors.
 Use the Cookie Credit Reimbursement form and include receipts.

 - Troop travel with a per girl cost including GSCO trips, destinations, and EF Tours, or troop-planned travel.
 Use the Cookie Credit Reimbursement form.